-We compete with other companies that market medical devices in the global medical device marketplace.
 We do not know whether these companies, or other potential competitors who may be developing medical devices, may succeed in developing technologies or products that are more efficient or effective than those offered by us, and that would render our technology and existing products obsolete or non-competitive.
 Potential new competitors may also have substantially greater financial, manufacturing and marketing resources than those possessed by us.
 In addition, other technologies or products may be developed that have an entirely different approach or means of accomplishing the intended purpose of our products.
 Accordingly, the life cycles of our products are difficult to estimate.
 To compete successfully, we must keep pace with technological advancements, respond to evolving consumer requirements and achieve market acceptance.